leegengyu/vulnhub-box-walkthrough/stapler.md

 ![](/screenshots/stapler/unzip666.jpg)
 * Opening `message2.jpg` shows us:
 ![](/screenshots/stapler/file666Message2.jpg)
+* It seems like there is a buffer overflow taking place when the second statement was echoed, since the first echo statement did exactly what was expected - echoing the user input's statement.
+However, the second string's length was probably too long.
 * I would have totally left this out, but running `strings` on the jpg file also gave us additional information (about a cookie):
 ![](/screenshots/stapler/file666Message2Strings.jpg)
 * Conclusion: Hmm, nonetheless, I suspect this entire port and service was to just throw us off the main path.